 - Offer reassurance that everything is all right and everyone is safe

 Let Continuum work the night hours to provide private duty care assistance, so a family caregiver can get a solid night of rest in order to be refreshed and ready for a new day of care.

-Fill out the contact form on this page for a free in-home consultation about our senior care in Town and Country, MO and the nearby areas.
+Fill out the contact form on this page for a free in-home consultation about how a St. Louis, MO caregiver can help seniors in the surrounding areas.

 Tips courtesy of WebMD and The Alzheimer’s Association